 A Comprehensive Guide to Textured Wall Paint

 Textured wall paint is a trendy home decor choice.
 It adds depth and character to any space.
 Textured paint is a great choice.
-It can create an accent wall, add dimension, or hide imperfections.
+It can create a feature wall, add dimension, or hide imperfections.
 This guide will explore textured wall paint.
-We’ll cover the types of paints used for it, its pros and cons, and how to apply it yourself.
+We’ll cover the types of paints used, their pros and cons, and how to apply them yourself.

 What is textured wall paint?